dschil138/GPT-Complete/README.md

 pip3 install pyperclip pyautogui pynput openai
 ```

-Before using this script, you need to add your API key to the config.py file.
-You can get an API key on OpenAI's site [here](https://openai.com/blog/openai-api/).
+Before using GPT-Complete, you need to get an OpenAI API key and add it to the config.py file.
+You can get one on OpenAI's site [here](https://openai.com/blog/openai-api/).

 Once you've added the API key, you are ready to go!